polkadot-js/docs/docs/substrate/extrinsics.md

    The dispatch origin for this call must be _Signed_ and the tip identified by `hash`  must have been reported by the signing account through `report_awesome` (and not  through `tip_new`).

    - `hash`: The identity of the open tip for which a tip value is declared.
 This is formed  as the hash of the tuple of the original tip `reason` and the beneficiary account ID.

    Emits `TipRetracted` if successful.

-### slashTip(hash: `Hash`)
+### slashTip(hash: `H256`)
 - **interface**: `api.tx.tips.slashTip`
 - **summary**:    Remove and slash an already-open tip.